Homemade vs. Store Bought: Make Your Own Sauces, Dips and Dressings

 A few years ago, I slowly converted our family to eating food as close to the way as nature intended.
 Think of it as an “almost” whole food diet.
-You’ll notice I stated that it was a slow conversion.
-I did not want the family to notice too much and show resistance to the new menu.
 Much of the change was welcomed and easy to do.
 What became a challenge were the bottled items that we dip, dump, marinade and pour.
 Many of these foods have a high sodium and/or sugar content, which we were trying to cut back on.
 So began our endeavor to find recipes that we could make ourselves.
 We found recipes that were flavorful, easy to make and sometimes have more than one use.

 Implementing these recipes with what I had in my food storage was also a consideration.
 I wanted to maintain a variety of foods that could be versatile in different recipes.
 For example, a can of tomatoes could be used for a homemade or a semi-homemade dish.
 So a variety of store-bought foods, along with more “whole foods” sit side by side in my pantry.

 One item that is most helpful is my Kolder Salad Dressing Bottle.
-It has 8 different recipes on the glass bottle, along with the fill lines for each ingredient.
+It has eight different recipes on the glass bottle, along with the fill lines for each ingredient.
 No recipes to keep track of or measuring cups to clean.
 It is all on the bottle!
-There are other bottles available, the Charcoal Companion Marinade Bottle and Helen Chen’s Asian Kitchen Easy Stir-Fry Sauce Bottle.
-These are inexpensive and can be found on Amazon.com.

-I am sharing some yummy recipes that are simple to prepare, that use common ingredients and are easy to store.
+I am sharing a few yummy recipes that are simple to prepare, use common ingredients and are easy to store.
 In many of these, I have reduced the amount of salt or have used a sugar substitute.
 Experiment and tweak them to suit your personal tastes.
 Enjoy!

 Homemade vs Store-Bought: Simple Homemade Recipes